tldr-pages/tldr/pages/common/direnv.md

 > Shell extension to load and unload environment variables depending on the current directory.
 > More information: <https://github.com/direnv/direnv>.

-- Grant direnv permission to load the specified .envrc:
+- Grant direnv permission to load the specified `.envrc`:

 `direnv allow`

-- Revoke the authorization of a given .envrc:
+- Revoke the authorization of a given `.envrc`:

 `direnv deny`